 Rehearse your case in front of family or friends or, better still, any professional who will give you the time.
 This may help you to identify weak points, which you can clear up before the hearing.

-HM Courts & Tribunals Service provide guidance (leaflet T243 – use the link to court and tribunal forms) on what will happen at the hearing, which we recommend you read in addition to our notes.
+HM Courts & Tribunals Service provide guidance (leaflet T243) on what will happen at the hearing, and GOV.UK has some simple information, all of which we recommend you read in addition to our notes.
 One important point to remember is that you can take someone along with you, even if they are only there for moral support.

 Depending on how your case is being dealt with, proceedings of the tribunal may vary in formality, but the following gives an outline of how the hearing might flow.

 Turn up in good time for the meeting.
 Aim to arrive at least half an hour or three-quarters of an hour beforehand.
 Make sure you know in advance exactly where you have to go and how to get there.
 Make sure any witnesses you want to call come too.

 Bring with you your files, with sufficient copies for the tribunal, for your HMRC opponent, and preferably one for witnesses to refer to.
 You should check beforehand how many copies the tribunal will need.
 Each set should be in a file containing exactly the same material as the others.